Signal processing approach to mesh refinement in simulations of axisymmetric droplet dynamics: Mesh refinement

 where $C_1=\frac{\pi}{2}$, $C_2=\frac{3}{2}\pi$, and $\omega=16$.

 The signal $G_p$ is a superposition of two Gaussian pulses \cite{BaFrFrKeSh1984} that have compact numerical supports because of the fast decaying prefactors.
 We show the raw $G_p$ and its analytic envelope in Fig.\ref{fig:anal_env}(a).
 Here, note that the left pulse has one zero point between two peaks with different signs, while the right pulse has one sharp peak surrounded by multiple zero points.
 In both cases, the operator $E$ ignores all these zero points and transforms the original pulses to simple and strictly positive peaks.
 Therefore, it is expected that the analytic envelope can remove the difficulty caused by inflection points near self-intersections.
 On the other hand, the signal $G_s$ is a product of sine functions with a high and low frequency, as shown in Fig.\ref{fig:anal_env}(b).
-In this case, the operator $E$ fails to detect any local complexity and simply returns a function similar to $|\sin x|$, the true envelope of $G_s$.
+In this case, the operator $E$ fails to detect any local complexity, presumably due to the low-frequency nature of the analytic envelope, and simply returns a function similar to $|\sin x|$.
 These results imply that the analytic envelope is effective only if high-curvature regions are localized and sufficiently isolated from each other.
 Moreover, the second example shows that the analytic envelope can be non-differentiable at zero points of the original signal.
 To avoid this problem, we use a regularized envelope

 Adding a constant inside the square root renders the final form of $GL$ slightly less sharp, but this regularization is clearly inevitable for the sake of smoothness.
 Also, it should be noted that the analytic envelope of a nearly-singular function is inherently very sharp.
 In this paper, to obtain $GL$ smoother than the original $\kappa_z$, we apply the Gaussian filter to the analytic envelope $E_r[\kappa_z]$.
 That is, the function $E_r[\kappa_z]$ is convolved with the heat kernel